spellshape/cli/docs/versioned_docs/version-v0.26.1/08-references/01-cli.md

 initialize a validator node or to interact with the chain after it has been launched.

-All chains published to Ignite can be listed by using the "list" command.
+All chains published to Spellshape can be listed by using the "list" command.

 **Options**